Lynda Colley – Chairperson

 Michael Lupiano – Vice Chairperson

-Michael Lupiano is a partner of Morgan Leadership Search, a boutique executive search firm in Ottawa.
-Additionally, Mike has 30 years of experience as a leader and executive in the international Human Resources field.
-Mike has a Bachelor of Arts degree (combined Major – Psychology/Law) from Carleton University, and has his Certified Human Resources Leader designation (CHRL).
-Mike brings a broad range of volunteer and not-for-prof experience from various local organizations in positions including Board of Directors, Section Chair, fundraiser and mentor.
+Mike Lupiano is a partner in a boutique executive search firm in Ottawa.
+Additionally, Mike has 30 years of experience as a leader and executive in international technology companies, focused on Human Resources.
+Mike brings a broad range of volunteer and not-for-profit experience from various local organizations in positions including on Boards of Directors, and as a fundraiser and mentor.
+Mike has had several family members afflicted with various forms of dementia.

 Ian Moffitt – Past Chairperson